aliencube/Simple-Mock-Web-Service/README.md

 # Configuration #

-If you want to add your custom RESful URLs, you can simply modify the `SimpleMockWebService.config` file.
+If you want to add your custom RESTful URLs, you can simply modify the `SimpleMockWebService.config` file.

     <?xml version="1.0" encoding="utf-8" ?>
     <simpleMockWebService>